Dore Schary: Return to Broadway and later films

 Following his departure from MGM, Schary obtained the rights to the life of Franklin D. Roosevelt in April 1957.
 He wrote and produced the Broadway play Sunrise at Campobello (1958–59), about Roosevelt, starring Ralph Bellamy.
 The play won five Tony Awards and ran for 556 performances.

 Schary returned to Hollywood when he wrote and produced the film Lonelyhearts (1958), starring Montgomery Clift and directed by Vincent J. Donehue.

 Schary had another Broadway hit when he produced and directed (but did not write) the comedy A Majority of One (1959–60) by Leonard Spigelgass, starring Gertrude Berg and Cedric Hardwicke.
 Schary earned a Tony nomination for his direction and the show ran for 556 performances.
 (It was later filmed, without Schary's involvement.)

 Less successful was The Highest Tree (1959), which Schary wrote, produced and directed (and featured Robert Redford in the cast) and Triple Play (1959), a collection of short plays, which he produced.

 Schary wrote and produced the film version of Sunrise at Campobello, which was released by Warner Brothers, directed by Donehue, in 1960.
 He also had a brief uncredited role in the film as Chairman of the Connecticut Delegation.

 On Broadway, Schary had another huge hit as producer and director with the Meredith Willson musical, The Unsinkable Molly Brown (1960) starring Tammy Grimes, which ran for 532 performances.
 MGM released a film version starring Debbie Reynolds in 1964.

 Schary wrote, produced and directed The Devil's Advocate (1961), based on the novel by Morris West, which ran for 116 performances.
-He produced and directed Something About a Soldier (1962) by Ernest Kinoy and Love and Kisses (1963) by Anita Block both which had short runs.
+He produced and directed Something About a Soldier (1962) by Ernest Kinoy and Love and Kisses (1963) by Anita Rowe Block both which had short runs.
 He also wrote a memoir, For Special Occasions (1962).

 Schary made his directorial debut in movies with Act One (1963) based on the memoirs of Moss Hart; Schary also wrote and produced.
 It was a flop and marked both the beginning and the end of Schary's film directing career.